Relationships and Sex Education

 As part of your child’s educational experience at Nene Valley Primary School, we aim to promote personal well-being and development through a comprehensive taught programme of Personal, Social, Health Education based on the Cambridgeshire scheme of work.
 This gives children and young people the knowledge, understanding, attitudes and practical skills to live healthy, safe, productive and fulfilled lives both now and in the future.

-As you may be aware the Department for Education has announced changes to Relationships and Sex Education following a nationwide consultation.
-These changes were due to come into effect in September 2020.
-Due to current circumstances this has been delayed to the Summer Term of 2021 and all schools are required to comply with the updated requirements.
+As you may be aware the Department for Education announced changes to Relationships and Sex Education following a nationwide consultation.
+These changes came into effect in September 2021.
 The statutory guidance can be found at https://www.gov.uk/government/publications/relationships-education-relationships-and-sex-education-rse-and-health-education

-This means that we have been reviewing our RSE curriculum and policy so we can be sure our RSE provision is appropriate for our pupils based on their:
+This means that we have reviewed our RSE curriculum and policy so we can be sure our RSE provision is appropriate for our pupils based on their:

 - Physical and emotional maturity

 - Special educational needs and disabilities